finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

       -  Developing (A rating may be raised, lowered, or affirmed)

--  mismatchResolution CreditNotationMismatchResolutionEnum (0..1)If
-   several agency issue ratings are being specified that are not necessarily equivalent of each, this data attribute allows you to label which one has certain characteristics amongst the others, such as lowest or highest etc, the following enumerations are available:
+-  ``mismatchResolution``If several agency issue ratings are being specified that are not necessarily equivalent of each, this data attribute allows you to label which one has certain characteristics amongst the others, such as lowest or highest etc, the following enumerations are available: